 Since being schooled as to their actual season I anxiously await their return to stores each fall.
 Pear season begins when Bartlett pears start arriving in late summer and they are soon followed by Bosc and Comice which are in season in the fall through winter.

 What better way to enjoy this flavorful treat than combined with seasonal pomegranate in the form of an adult beverage?
 It’s light and filled with a great fruit flavor and the Prosecco holds the sweetness at bay.
-Not to be ignored, I also think it’s just beautiful; perfect for a holiday offering, whether Labor Day or even into the Thanksgiving and Christmas holidays.
+Not to be ignored, I also think it’s just beautiful; perfect for a holiday offering at Thanksgiving or any of the other winter holidays

 If you’re coming to my home this Fall; yes, you could find these on the menu.
-They are delightful, hope you try one…and Cheers!
+They are delightful and I hope you try one too…and Cheers!

 PIN IT!
 ‘Pear Pomegranate Cooler with Prosecco’